tybottorff/bottorffdocs/notes/literature_notes.md

 ### Patients who developed vitiligo during immunotherapy have a diverse frequency of circulating immune cells
  - 12 ICB responder patients
  - reduction of circulating CD8-mucosal associated invariant T (MAIT), T helper (Th)-17, and T-reg cells associated with vitiligo onset
- - reduction in natural killer (NK) CD56<sup>bright</sup> cell frequency was detected during treatment in both patient groups, suggesting an association with a positive clinical response
+ - reduction in natural killer (NK) CD56<sup>bright</sup> cell frequency was detected during treatment in both patient groups **(those developing AND those not developing vitiligo, so not very consistent with NCI irAE project model as here it seems like an ICI effect not an ICI-irAE-group effect)**, suggesting an association with a positive clinical response
  - reduction in frequency of PD-1 expressing CD3<sup>+</sup>, CD4<sup>+</sup>, CD8<sup>+</sup>, Th1, Th1/17 cells in all patients, moreso for those not developing vitiligo
 ### T cells infiltrating immunotherapy-induced vitiligo share V(D)J rearrangements with T cells infiltrating metastasis lesions and primary melanomas
  - TRB CD3 sequencing on vitiligo biopsies, also do TCR-seq on PBMCs